Flooding Cleanup Underway After Water Starts Receding In Central Pennsylvania

 “Everybody is concerned about what happened here,” he said.
 “This area, Central Pennsylvania, seriously, especially got hammered with a lot of rain.
 So we want to show solidarity with these Pennsylvanians, our fellow citizens who got hurt and also find out what we can do to help.”

-Central PA isn’t out of the woods just yet.
+Central Pennsylvania isn’t out of the woods just yet.
 Scattered thunderstorms are in the forecast on and off for the next two weeks and are expected to dump even more rain over the region.